fung-money/open-roles/front-end.md

 - A really cool product to work on with cutting edge technology, and freedom for you to express your views and ideas
 - Got questions or something you really want?
 Let's talk about it!

+# Wanna chat?
+Reach out to talent@fung.money, and we'll be in touch shortly :)

 ### :thinking: Not sure you have what it takes?
 We believe in growing people and are happy to talk to you